Depleted Fracture Identification

 - Provide insights into well spacing

-“Drill2Frac was able to very accurately map the depleted zones on a pad of child wells which was
+“Drill2Frac was able to accurately map the depleted zones on a pad of child wells which

 -Technology Manager – Appalachian Operator